 The entrance to Herbst Theatre is on the ground floor of the Veterans Building, located at 401 Van Ness Avenue on the southwest corner of McAllister Street.
 General admission will be $26 with $36 for premium reserved seating and $18 for students.
 Student tickets will be sold only at the door, but other tickets may be purchased in advance online from a City Box Office event page.

 4 p.m., Old First Presbyterian Church: Ensemble for These Times (E4TT) will return to the Old First Concerts series with a program of 21st-century chamber music based on last year’s Call for Scores.
-The program will include one world premiere, four United States premieres, and three West Coast premieres.
+The program will include one world premiere, four United States premieres, and four West Coast premieres.
 There will also be a performance of one piece that was not part of the Call for Scores but was commissioned by E4TT and was given its world premiere at the 26th Krakow Culture Festival last June.

 The Old First Presbyterian Church is located at 1751 Sacramento Street on the southeast corner of Van Ness Avenue.
 If purchased in advance online from an Old First Concerts event page, general admission will be $23 with a discounted rate of $18 for seniors aged 65 or older.
 Tickets for full-time students showing valid identification will be $5; and children aged twelve and under will still be admitted for free.
 There is also still a discount available for those parking at the Old First Parking Garage at 1725 Sacramento Street, just up the street for the church.